mteguhsubarkah/GeocodeFlask/README.md

 ![image](https://user-images.githubusercontent.com/36868806/123754409-0d77d680-d8e5-11eb-9f91-248a333368aa.png)

 **XML File**
+XML file is a type file which the system will get after passing the specified location in HTTP requests.
 XML file will always updated, when the user is input a new location.
 The file is stored in ./flaskapp named data.xml

+**Logging**
+This flask application message is logged in geocodeFlask.log.
+The files will located in ./flaskapp.
+When the user start a new run of the flask, it will overwrite the geocodeFlask.log file.